The Perfumer’s Raw Materials: The Complete Guide

 - Violet: the shy flower

-Among the rare or atypical flowers, you will find:
+Among rare or atypical flowers, we will find:

 - Reseda: the retro flower